Enfortumab Vedotin - Promising Treatment for Bladder Cancer

 by Dr. C.H.
-Weaver M.D. updated 6/2019
+Weaver M.D. updated 12/2019

+Enfortumab vedotin is a novel precision cancer medicine known as an antibody drug conjugate, a type of therapy that combines an antibody that targets a specific protein on the surface of tumor cells with a payload of powerful chemotherapy.
 It is composed of an anti-Nectin-4 monoclonal antibody attached to a microtubule-disrupting agent, MMAE.
 Enfortumab vedotin targets Nectin-4, a cell adhesion molecule identified as an ADC target which is expressed on many solid tumors.
 This antibody is chemically linked with an agent that penetrates the tumor cell and destroys its structure.

-Among 125 patients who had received both standard chemotherapy plus a checkpoint inhibitor and EV, 12% had a complete response with no detectable sign of cancer and the median overall survival was 11.7 months.
+In the original multi-institutional clinical trial reported at ASCO 2019 Padcev produced responses in 44% of patients with locally advanced or metastatic urothelial cancer who had been previously treated with chemotherapy and checkpoint inhibitors.
+Among 125 patients who had received both standard chemotherapy plus a checkpoint inhibitor and Padcev, 12% had a complete response with no detectable sign of cancer and the median overall survival was 11.7 months.
 Notably, 38% of people whose cancer had spread to the liver responded to the treatment.